Accessible Boulder: ADA Self Evaluation and Transition Plan for Transportation

 Additionally, the City of Boulder's 2014 Transportation Master Plan (TMP) supports a transportation system in which a wheelchair user can move safely and conveniently.
 The TMP Action Plan specifically calls for an ADA Transition Plan and for the convening of a Community Accessibility Coalition to understand and prioritize initiatives that increase mobility for people with disabilities.

-Through 2020, the Accesible Boulder: ADA Self-Evaluation & Transition Plan project team will work to understand:
+Through early 2021, the Accesible Boulder: ADA Self-Evaluation & Transition Plan project team will work to understand:

 - What city policies and practices support an accessible transportation system?